 Attorney at Law

-judges made her well-equipped to navigate through the Juvenile Justice system so each child’s future was back in their hands.
+each child’s future was back in their hands.
 Terri took that wealth of experience, knowledge, and her reputation with her into private practice and now focuses her passion and advocacy as a Family Law attorney in her own growing firm as the strongest and best advocate for you and your family situation no matter what life event brings you to her office.
-Terri has the experience you need where it counts.
+Terri has the experience and compassion you need where it counts.

 Since venturing into private practice Terri has availed herself of new opportunities for professional and personal growth to become an even stronger advocate for the children and families of Pima County and Southern Arizona.
-Earlier this year she was appointed as a judge pro tem (an attorney who serves as a substitute judge) at Juvenile Court.
+Terri has years of experience as a judge pro tem (an attorney who serves as a substitute judge) at Juvenile Court and Superior Court.
 Terri also participates regularly in programs and continuing legal education seminars to learn the ever-changing rules and laws associated with Family Law practice in Pima County.

-Terri is actively involved at the Northwest YMCA where she volunteers as a committee member for the Today’s Youth, Tomorrow’s Leaders Program and fund-raising gala.
-Terri also sits on the NW YMCA’s Board of Managers as well as participating in programs and volunteering throughout the YMCA with her daughter.
+Terri was actively involved at the Northwest YMCA where she volunteered as a committee member for the Today’s Youth, Tomorrow’s Leaders Program and fund-raising gala.
+Terri also sat on the NW YMCA’s Board of Managers as well as participated in programs and volunteering throughout the YMCA with her daughter.
 Currently Terri is actively involved in volunteering in the Step Up to Justice free legal clinic held at the Superior Court in Pima County.